-How to watch La Liga in the UK: Watch your favourite Spanish clubs live via Live Stream and on TV
+How to watch La Liga in the UK

 Watch La Liga via live stream with Bet 365

 Every single La Liga game of the season is available online completely free with Bet 365.
 It has never been easier to enjoy Spanish football action on your favourite devices with no TV channels necessary.
 Simply login to their app or visit their website and check the La Liga fixtures.
 You will see a video icon next to every one.
 This indicates that they are available for live streaming.
-Whether you want to watch Villareal attempt to reach the Europe League, or Atlético chase the La Liga title, all games can be accessed live and on the go with Bet 365.
-Looking for football on a Saturday or Sunday?
-Login to Bet 365 and start streaming.
+Whether you want to watch Villareal attempt to reach the Europa League, or Atlético chase the La Liga title, all games can be accessed live and on the go with Bet 365.

-Go to Bet 365 via this link and to start streaming.
+Go to Bet 365 today and to start streaming.

 Watch La Liga via live stream with Amazon Prime

 LaLigaTV is also available on Amazon Prime Video.
-Fans can get the £6.99 per month subscription to get access to all La Liga games, more than 100 hours of studio content a month, and much more.
+Fans can get a £7.99 per month subscription to get access to all La Liga games, more than 100 hours of studio content a month, and much more.
 An active Amazon Prime subscription is necessary to get this add-on.
 There is also a free one month trial before payment commences.
 Cancel anytime.
 See the Amazon Prime website for more details.

 Stay up-to-date with all things football at Sporticos